 To unblock your camera/mic in Chrome, follow these steps:

-,on a Mac, or navigate to the three dots at the top right of your browser to open up the settings menu
+- Navigate to the three dots at the top right of your browser to open up the settings menu.
+If you are on a Mac, click

 - Navigate to Privacy and settings